discordjs/guide/guide/popular-topics/canvas.md

 The purpose of this small section is to demonstrate that working with Canvas is essentially a hit-and-miss workflow where you fiddle with properties until they work just right.

-Since we covered how to load external images and fix dimensions, we'll turn the avatar into a circle to improve the overall style of the image.
+Since we covered how to load external images and fix dimensions, let's turn the avatar into a circle to improve the overall style of the image.

 ```js
 client.on('guildMemberAdd', async member => {